After reading this step-by-step instruction, you will know how to use an OBD-II scan tool to do testing on your vehicle’s systems.

 This step varies among the different types of scanners.

-Some will display only the codes that are problematic, while others will allow you to choose which codes you want to see.
+Some will display only the problematic codes, while others will allow you to choose which codes you want to see.

 Step 5: Figure out what the codes mean.